‘Tis the season, for social anxiety

 8. Repeat from step 5.

-Thats it!
-Of course, you could jazz it up with cushions, a scented candle, oils in a diffuser or by turning on some relaxation music on in the background.
+That’s it!
+Of course, you could jazz it up with cushions, a scented candle, oils in a diffuser or by turning on some relaxing music in the background.
+There are also many other breathing exercises that you can use, you will find 10 great breathing exercises here.

 You can perform this basic breathing exercise anywhere, anytime.
 It’s probably more comfortable in a quiet room on your own, rather than during a boardroom meeting though.
 But, you do you.
+When the social anxiety kicks off, remove yourself and start breathing.
 I find between 5-10 minutes is a good amount of time for this breathing to calm my body right down.
 You could absolutely do it longer but if you are anything like me you will be bored of it once you have calmed down and be ready to continue on with whatever it was that you were doing.

-I do believe that the things our body does is always a communication, telling us that something is off.
+I do believe that our internal responses to situations are always communication, telling us that something is not right.
+When we experience social anxiety our body is telling us that we are overwhelmed.
 We need to listen to it and act accordingly.
 If you live your life against your physiological wishes then you will suffer for it.
 Much easier to figure out what you need, give it to yourself and then carry on as the rock star that you are.